 What an alarming declaration from God!
 He says he is watching over them; but it’s for harm, not for good.
 We must understand that the verses that promise harm and not good are just as valid as the verse that promises good and not harm.
 So how can both be true since they declare opposite things?
-It comes down to conditions that must be met in order to see God’s good intentions fulfilled.
+God is promising different things to different people based on how they have responded to what He commanded them to do.

 This brings us to how we should personally relate to Jeremiah 29:11.
 This really is a wonderful scripture.
 It reveals the goodness and kindness of God.
 It declares God’s desire to prosper his people and not to harm them.
 But having God’s desire fulfilled in our life requires more than just reading a scripture and believing it.
 In Jeremiah’s time there were people who qualified to receive good from God, and there were people who qualified to receive harm from God.
 It’s not enough to simply read a random scripture and claim it for ourselves; we must meet the conditions of humbling ourselves before God and submitting to his ways.

 The story that begins in the book of Jeremiah continues into the book of Lamentations, which was also written by Jeremiah.

 The steadfast love of the LORD never ceases; his mercies never come to an end; they are new every morning; great is your faithfulness.
 (Lamentations 3:22-23 ESV)